Mehdi Rabbani

 Mehdi Rabbani (مهدی ربانی; 1962 – 13 June 2025) was an Iranian brigadier general in the Iranian Islamic Revolutionary Guard Corps (IRGC).
-He served as Deputy Head for Operations of the General Staff of the Armed Forces of the Islamic Republic of Iran from 2016 until his death in 2025, during the start of the Iran–Israel war.
+He served as Deputy Head for Operations of the General Staff of the Armed Forces of the Islamic Republic of Iran from 2016 until his death in 2025, during the start of the Twelve-Day War.

 Career

 Rabbani began his military career during the Iran–Iraq War as a member of the Iranian Islamic Revolutionary Guard Corps (IRGC).
 From the mid-1990s until 2001, he commanded the Najaf Ashraf Base.
 He then served as commander of the Samen-ol-A'emeh Base from 2001 to 2004 while also leading the 5th Nasr Division and acting as the senior IRGC commander in Khorasan Province.

 Between 2005 and 2012, he served as Deputy Commander of the Sarallah Headquarters, and from 2011 to 2016, he was the Deputy for Operations of the IRGC.
 From September 2016 until June 2025, he was Deputy for Operations of the General Staff of the Armed Forces of the Islamic Republic of Iran.